doanhtu07/vscode-vim-settings/README.md

 # VSCode Vim Settings

 ```
+Warning:

-Some of my commands use `Cmd`, but this key does not exist on Windows.
+Some of my commands use `cmd` key, but this key does not exist on Windows.
 So you might need to be cautious here and see what VSCode on Windows uses.
 ```